Area v Point Elastic

-What will surprise you is that comparing the high quality Athen or London area elastic sports floor systems to certain point elastic floors will give you a more cost effective alternative.
+When considering your new sports floor you may be surprised that the high quality DYNAMIK Sydney or DYNAMIK London area elastic sprung sports systems compared to Point Elastic floors will give you a more cost effective alternative.

 Specific pricing implications are due to the differences in construction methodology which are compared below: